lightcode/OVM/doc/commands.md

-ssh           | Shortcut to open a SSH session on the VM start         | Start a VM stop          | Halt a VM gracefully storages      | Print the list of storages templates     | Print the list of templates top           | Show live stats about VMs
+ssh           | Shortcut to open a SSH session on the VM start         | Start a VM stop          | Halt a VM gracefully storage       | Print the list of storage templates     | Print the list of templates top           | Show live stats about VMs